Rihay66/3Sisters-Documentation/Engine/ECS/ECS.md

 };
 ```
 ## Class functions:
+Helpful definitions:
+'T' - refers to an arbitrary type
 #### public: Init(char)
 * used to initialized ECS to allow for usage for [[Component]] and [[System]]
 * by default, the char option 'd' is set to allow for checking and printing errors